-For the historical and contemporary story of Gare de Lyon and Le Train Bleu, see “Not a Station, but a Place”–Gare de Lyon and Le Train Bleu, Paris, published October 2016.
+For the historical and contemporary story of Gare de Lyon and Le Train Bleu, see “Not a Station, but a Place”–Gare de Lyon and Le Train Bleu, Paris.

 In April 2016, my husband and I headed to Provence for an early spring weekend getaway.
 We wanted to explore Avignon, the former Papal capital during the Middle Ages.
 The direct TGV train from Paris’ Gare de Lyon took us there in a little over three hours.

-We arrived at the station two hours before departure time and ascended the wide curving staircase to the stylish restaurant on the second floor, Le Train Bleu.
-It overlooks the tracks of incoming and outgoing trains on one side and the city of Paris on the other.
+We arrived at the station two hours before departure time and ascended the wide curving staircase to the historic restaurant on the second floor, Le Train Bleu.
+It overlooks the tracks of incoming and outgoing trains, on one side, and the city of Paris, on the other.

-The first order of business was to relax in comfortable ambience before travelling.
-The second was to enjoy a classic petit déjeuner à la M.F.K.
-Fisher who wrote stories set in this very spot from the 1930s-1960s.
-My mission was to replicate the experience 50+ years later, in her memory, and for mine.
+The first order of business was to relax in comfortable ambience before the train departed.
+The second was to order petit déjeuner à la M.F.K.
+Fisher who wrote stories about this restaurant from the 1930s-1960s.
+I wanted to replicate her experience 50+ years later.

-Le Train Bleu is grandly austere and mostly empty in the early mornings.
+Le Train Bleu is always grand, but mostly empty in the early mornings.
 A few scattered travelers may show up to drink coffee or tea, but the white tablecloth tables and red leather banquettes are unavailable until lunch.
 We were seated at an unadorned table near the trackside windows.

 We invited friends, Sally and John, to join us even though they were not travelling.
-They were first timers to Le Train Bleu, and we knew they would enjoy the historical elegance with an early breakfast.
+They were first timers to Le Train Bleu, and we knew they would enjoy the historical elegance with a light breakfast, too.

-Fisher’s typical breakfast order was thin slices of Italian Parma ham, good bread and butter and a half bottle of brut Champagne.
-Parma ham is no longer a menu choice, but the whole grain brown baguettes with butter and jam are still a tradition.
-Cappuccino or café noir replaced champagne as the beverage of choice.
+Fisher’s typical order was thin slices of Italian Parma ham, good bread and butter and a half bottle of brut Champagne.
+Parma ham is no longer a choice, but whole grain brown baguettes with butter and jam are still traditional.
+Cappuccino or café noir was our beverage of choice.

 We breakfasted leisurely, ordering a second round of coffees.
-When our friends left to return to Montmartre, we boarded the train going south.
+As our friends left to return to their apartment in Montmartre, we boarded the train going south.

 Exiting the station, the train picked up speed passing sooty graffiti-walled cityscape.
 Then came the banlieue [suburbs] with blocky cement apartment buildings and finally pastoral countryside dotted with farms and grazing animals.